kb-netsec/Home-Lab/docs/kali-docker-writeup.md

 Well I'll be darned, I followed the documentation and it worked.

+Now to get some tools installed.
 Per the documentation on <a href="https://hub.docker.com/r/kalilinux/kali-rolling">Docker Hub</a>, I'll go with

     apt update && apt -y install kali-linux-headless